 Nanodevices enable high resolution bio-detections for digital healthcare applications.
 In this respect, point-of-care (POC) devices have a critical role in rapid diagnosis, prevention and treatment of human diseases.
 Binding is a key factor in the biosensor performance.
 To achieve a good performance of biosensors, one needs to examine the biomolecular interactions with sensors.
 Transferring bio-molecules into the sensing platform is the fundamental challenge to use nanostructures for biosensing purposes.
-This project aims to introduce a new platform to understand the mass transport and chemical binding process in microfluidic integrated biosensors.
-This includes a comprehensive flow behaviour analysis for a single bio-molecule detection followed by a systemic binding process of various species into pre-defined nanosensors.
+This project aims to introduce a novel platform to understand the mass transport and binding kinetic process in microfluidic integrated biosensors.
+This includes a comprehensive flow behaviour analysis for a single bio-molecule detection followed by a systemic binding kinetic model of various species into pre-defined nanosensors.
 This project will have a wide range of applications from drug discovery to medical diagnostics, to food safety, to agricultural and environmental monitoring.
 The purpose of this project, therefore, is to develop new mathematical and computation tools for analysing binding kinetics in biosensors, with a focus on assisting next generation technologies for rapid and effective diagnosis.

-Successful applicants will have access to the Department of Electronic Engineering Cleanroom and work closely with the Bioinspired Technologies Laboratory.
-This project requires basic knowledge in nano/micro-systems, computational mechanics, multiscale modelling.
+Successful applicants will have access to the School of Physics, Engineering and Technology Cleanroom and work closely with the Bioinspired Technologies Laboratory.
 This project suits applicants with background in materials science, mechanical engineering, physics, chemistry, biophysics, biological sciences or a related discipline.
 Having knowledge and experience with computation mechanics, including computational fluid dynamics (CFD) and/or finite element methods (FEM), is essential.

-For more details about this project, please contact Dr M. N Esfahani, email: firstname.lastname@example.org
+For more details about this project, please contact Dr M. N Esfahani, email: [Email Address Removed]

 Candidates should have (or expect to obtain) a minimum of a UK upper second class honours degree (2.1) or equivalent in Electronic and Electrical Engineering, Physics, Computer Science, Mathematics or a closely related subject.